 We expect everyone in the MetaLab to take advantage of these opportunities and show a real committment to and a passion for research.
 Hard work and good science comes in many forms and styles (see below - it’s definitely not about some required number of hours per week).

 We want the lab to be a place where people of any gender, race, ethnicity or background can feel welcome and thrive.
 Steve feels this is important not only to ensure people feel comfortable and enthusiastic about joining us, but also because new ideas in science are most likely to be generated by groups with diverse backgrounds and perspectives.
-Our team is conscious of the multiple ways in which inequality is manifested in neuroscience and psychology, especially in light of the Black Lives Matter movement and acknowledged gender disparities.
-Built into our lab timetable is a programme of internal meetings to talk about these inequalities and create an open forum for discussion.
+The MetaLab is committed to fostering this diversity and creating a welcoming and inclusive environment for all.
+We also aim to purposefully reflect on and combat all forms of bias.

 The lab, and the university, is committed to ensuring a safe, friendly, and accepting environment for everyone, and is an environment that must be free of harassment and discrimination.
 If you notice someone being harassed, or are harassed yourself, tell Steve immediately.
 If Steve is the cause of your concern, then have a word with your Head of Department or another trusted faculty member.
 UCL has a very useful and comprehensive Research Staff Code of Conduct that we adhere to, downloadable here.
 This lays out expectations of both researchers within the lab, and Steve as PI.
 Please make yourself familiar with its recommendations.
 We strive for a welcoming and inclusive atmosphere and encourage open and honest intellectual debate, which allows everyone in our local and international communities to do their best work and be respected.
 Call out misconduct when you see it; you can always approach Steve, or other faculty members in the department, if you want to discuss something confidentially.